 Overview: Military Dependents' Education in the Fort Knox Community Schools.
 Read the summary [PDF].

-Off-Post families may register children to attend Fort Knox Schools.
+Off-Post families may register their children to attend Fort Knox Schools.

 Military families currently residing off-post who will be eligible for housing on Fort Knox within 180 school days may register their school-age children to attend Fort Knox Community Schools.